-Professor, Department of Counseling, Faculty of Education & Psychology, Shahid Chamran University of Ahvaz, Ahvaz, Iran.
-Email: sodani_m@scu.ac.ir
+Professor, Department of Counseling, Shahid Chamran University of Ahvaz, Ahvaz, Iran

-Objective: The aim of the present study was to investigate the effectiveness of compassion-based therapy on dysfunctional attitudes and self-inhibition in substance-dependent individuals undergoing methadone maintenance treatment.
-Method: This study was a quasi-experimental study with a pre-test-post-test design with a control group.
-The statistical population of the study included all substance-dependent patients undergoing methadone treatment who referred to addiction treatment centers in Shushtar in 2024.
-40 people were selected from the statistical population of the study using convenience sampling.
-Then, 40 people were randomly assigned to the experimental group and 20 people to the control group.
-Weinberg and Schwartz's (1990) self-inhibition questionnaire and Weissman and Beck's (1978) dysfunctional attitudes questionnaire were used to collect data.
-Participants in the experimental group received 8 sessions of Gilbert's (2010) compassion-based therapy.
-Data were analyzed using multivariate analysis of covariance.
-Results: The findings showed that there was a significant difference between the experimental and control groups in terms of dysfunctional attitudes and self-inhibition.
-Compassion-based therapy reduced dysfunctional attitudes and increased self-inhibition in the experimental group.
-Conclusion: Compassion-based therapy, using techniques such as training in awareness of positive and negative experiences and behavior modification through environmental reinforcement, can be used as an effective treatment to further reduce dysfunctional attitudes and increase self-inhibition in substance-dependent individuals undergoing methadone maintenance treatment.
+Objective: The present study aimed to investigate the effectiveness of compassion-based therapy on dysfunctional attitudes and self-restraint among substance-dependent individuals undergoing methadone maintenance treatment (MMT).
+Method: This quasi-experimental study employed a pretest-posttest design with a control group.
+The statistical population comprised all substance-dependent patients receiving methadone treatment at addiction recovery centers in Shushtar in 2024.
+From this population, a sample of 40 individuals was selected via convenience sampling and randomly assigned to either an experimental group (n = 20) or a control group (n = 20).
+Data were collected using the self-restraint scale and the dysfunctional attitudes scale.
+The experimental group participated in eight sessions of Gilbert’s (2010) compassion-focused therapy.
+The data were analyzed using multivariate analysis of covariance.
+Results: The findings showed that there was a significant difference between the experimental and control groups regarding dysfunctional attitudes and self-restraint.
+Specifically, compassion-based therapy led to a significant reduction in dysfunctional attitudes and a significant increase in self-restraint within the experimental group.
+Conclusion: By utilizing techniques such as mindfulness of both positive and negative experiences and behavior modification through environmental reinforcers, compassion-focused therapy can serve as an effective intervention to mitigate dysfunctional attitudes and enhance self-restraint in substance-dependent individuals undergoing methadone maintenance treatment.

 Type of Study: